phauer/comment-sidecar/README.md

 # Features

 - Tracking-free and fast.
 The comment-sidecar only needs two additional requests.
 Contrary, Disqus leads to **110 additional requests**.
 Read [here](http://donw.io/post/github-comments/) for more details about Disqus' tracking greed and performance impact.
-- Privacy.
-No Tracking. comment-sidecar only saves the data that are required.
-The E-Mail is optional and only used for notifications.
-The IP is only saved for a short amount of time and can't be traced back to the E-Mail.
-It's used to support basic rate limiting.
+- Privacy and data protection. comment-sidecar only saves the data that is required.
+The e-mail is optional, only used for notifications and will be deleted if the users unsubscribes from notifications.
+The IP is only saved for a short amount of time and can't be traced back to the e-mail.
+It's only used to enable rate limiting.
 - Easy to integrate.
 Just a simple Javascript call.
 This makes it easy to use the comment-sidecar in conjunction with static site generators like **Hugo** or Jekyll.
 You don't have to integrate PHP code in the generated HTML files.
 - Lightweight: No additional PHP or JavaScript dependencies.
 Just drop the files on your web server and you are good to go.
 - No performance impact on TTFB (Time To First Byte), because the comments are loaded asynchronously.